-Tip: It is best to arrange the plants directly so that there is always a food supply available for your garden animals from spring to fall.
+Tip: It is best to arrange the plants in such a way that there is always a supply of food available for your garden animals from spring to fall.

 3. offer sandy places

-An unvegetated sand bed is a truly ideal habitat for many species of wild bees and other insectswhich build their nesting holes on the ground.
-The sandy area, for example, can be closed off very well with a homemade wicker fence or old, narrow tree trunks.
+An unvegetated sand bed is a truly Ideal habitat for many wild bee species and other insectsthat build their nesting holes on the ground.
+A self-made willow fence or old, narrow tree trunks, for example, can be used to close off the sandy area very well.

-Also, of course, many birds (especially sparrows) are pleased with a soothing Sand bath.
+Many birds (especially sparrows) are of course also happy about a soothing Sand bath.
 They use the sand to rid their feathers of mites and other parasites.
-If you want to make the body care easier for them, you should therefore - in addition to the sandarium - also provide a shallow bowl with sand set up for the birds.
+If you want to make it easier for them to groom themselves, you should therefore - in addition to the sandarium - also have a shallow bowl with sand for the birds.

 4. deadwood logs and Brushwood pile lay down

 A deadwood log or a deadwood or brushwood pile Offers a habitat for numerous animal species - both in summer and winter.
-For example, toads, slow worms, lizards, birds or countless insects look for Protection under the wood.
-They also find there abundant Food and can even use the wood as building material for their own dwellings.
+For example, toads, slow worms, lizards, birds and countless insects seek out Protection under the wood.
+They also find plenty of Food and can even use the wood as a building material for their own dwellings.

 So, for example, use the old trunk of a fallen tree to give it a new task in the garden.
 To create a pile of brushwood, for example, you can use its Branches or also general Fruit tree pruning pile up.
-Both can also be easily transformed with the help of a few wooden pillars into a piled hedge which additionally serves as a structured border or demarcation in the domestic greenery.
+Both can also be easily converted into a piled hedge which also serves as a structured border or boundary in the home's greenery.

-Tip: If you have the possibility, prefer the old trunk of a deciduous tree, such as an ash, oak or beech.
-There you can also drill holes in which insects can lay their larvae.
-Holes in coniferous wood are unfortunately usually too sharp-edged, so that bees and other animals could injure their wings.
+Tip: If you have the opportunity, prefer the old trunk of a deciduous tree, such as an ash, oak or beech.
+This is because you can still drill holes in them where insects can lay their larvae.
+Unfortunately, holes in softwoods are usually too sharp-edged so that bees and other animals could injure their wings.

-Both bees, dragonflies and butterflies - but especially birds - are among the constant visitors of a drinking bowl in the garden paradise.
-The latter always need clean, fresh water - not only for drinking, but also for bathing.
+Bees, dragonflies and butterflies - but also especially birds - are among the constant visitors to a drinking bowl in the garden paradise.
+The latter always need clean, fresh water - not just for drinking, but also for bathing.

-It is best to place one flat clay bowl as a birdbath and bird bath, and as an insect watering hole.
-Help bees, bumblebees and co but necessarily with small woods and stones in the shell, so that they can land well, hide a little and, in an emergency, get out of the water themselves.
+It is best to place one flat clay bowl as a bird bath and bird bath, as well as an insect drinker.
+But be sure to help bees, bumblebees and co. with small shrubs and stones in the bowl so that they can land well, hide a little and, in an emergency, free themselves from the water.

 6. create piles of leaves and stones

-Instead of disposing of leaves in the organic garbage can, focus on their ecological value in your wild corner of the garden.
-Piles of leaves covered with a few branches, for example, provide a source of Insects, hedgehogs and other garden animals ideal conditions to survive the cold winter safely and always warmed.
-In addition, the foliage becomes new soil.
+Instead of disposing of leaves in the organic waste garbage can, you should focus on their ecological value in your wild corner of the garden.
+Piles of leaves covered with a few branches, for example, provide Insects, hedgehogs and other garden animals ideal conditions for surviving the cold winter safely and always warm.
+The leaves also become new soil.

-Tip: Just do without expensive and hearty little environmentally friendly leaf blowers and leaf vacuums.
+Tip: Just do without expensive and hearty Less environmentally friendly leaf blowers and vacuum cleaners.
 Not only are they noisy and smelly, but they also deprive the animals of what they thought were safe winter quarters.

-Likewise, it is advisable that you help hedgehogs - but also lizards, slow worms and many other animals - with a pile of stones.
+It is also advisable to help hedgehogs - as well as lizards, slow worms and many other animals - with a pile of stones.
 This definitely can not blow away and, when overgrown with mosses and grasses, is a real magnet for spiders, butterflies, snails and many other garden inhabitants.

 7. build insect hotel yourself

-An insect hotel in a sunny place protected from wind and rain in your wildflower corner, provides ideal nesting conditions for numerous insects.
-Bumblebees, wild bees, wrinkled wasps, hatchling wasps or digger wasps, a variety of beetles, lacewings and earwigs are particularly happy about it.
+An insect hotel in a sunny place sheltered from the wind and rain in your wildflower corner offers ideal nesting conditions for numerous insects.
+In particular, bumblebees, wild bees, wasps, ichneumon wasps and digger wasps, a variety of beetles, as well as lacewings and earwigs will be delighted.

-Who the Stop insect mortality and want to transform the wildflower meadow into a real land of milk and honey for bees, bumblebees & Co, should not use the first available product from the hardware store, but rather a prefer homemade variant.
+Who the Stop insect mortality and want to transform the wildflower meadow into a real land of milk and honey for bees, bumblebees & co. prefer homemade variant.

 Here some tipswho often do not heed the offers from mass production:

-- Always drill holes in hardwood into the longitudinal wood and not into the face with the tree rings, as the animals could injure their wings on the sharp edges.
+- Always drill holes in hardwood into the longitudinal wood and not into the front side with the tree rings, as the animals could injure their wings on the sharp edges.

-- Always clean holes in wood and bamboo sticks so that there are no chips or sharp wood debris left in them.
+- Always clean holes in wood and bamboo poles so that there are no chips or sharp wood residues in them.

-- Provide the nesting boxes with wire netting to prevent predators (especially birds) from preying on the larvae of the insects.
+- Provide the nesting aids with wire netting to prevent predators (especially birds) from preying on the insect larvae.

-Tip: For even more inspiration and advice on effective nesting aids and NoGo's when building a DIY insect hotel, check out the embedded video or even in this article from NABU.
+Tip: You can find even more inspiration and advice for effective nesting aids and no-go's when building a DIY insect hotel in the embedded video or also in this article from NABU.

-8. hang nesting boxes for birds and bats.
+8. hang up nesting boxes for birds and bats

-Nesting boxes help native bird and bat species breed and provide them with a safe place to breed and raise their offspring.
+Nesting boxes help native bird and bat species to breed and provide them with a safe haven. safe place to breed and raise their offspring.

 However, be sure to install the nesting boxes in a species-appropriate manner so that they do not remain permanently empty.
-For example, a fixed mounting at the height of at least 2-3 meters important not to expose the animals to danger from lurking domestic cats or martens.
+For example, a Fixed installation at a height of at least 2-3 meters important not to expose the animals to danger from lurking domestic cats or martens.

-In addition, it is of great importance that you Opening to the east or southeast align to protect the dwelling from wind, water and sun.
+It is also very important that you know the Opening to the east or southeastto protect the dwelling from wind, water and sun.

-Bats on the other hand, like the sun, so you can hang their boxes without a guilty conscience to the sunlight, so to the south or south-west.
-However, make sure that the animals have a free approach route and that nothing stands in their way.
+Bats on the other hand, like the sun, so you can hang their boxes in the sunlight, i.e. facing south or south-west, without feeling guilty.
+However, make sure that the animals have a clear approach route and that nothing stands in their way.

 9. build mini pond with water lilies

 A mini-pond in partial shade not only attracts amphibians, but also provides a habitat for countless insects (e.g. dragonflies).
-You can use it for example, with half an old whiskey or wine barrel build yourself.
-Bricks, water plants, water lilies and some aquarium gravel beautify the small biotope in the wildflower corner and help maintain the natural balance.
+You can for example, with half an old whiskey or wine barrel build yourself.
+Bricks, water plants, water lilies and some aquarium gravel embellish the small biotope in the wildflower corner and help to maintain the natural balance.

 10. provide clay pots and nesting stones

 An insect hotel is great!
-You can give the little critters in your sunny garden area with upturned clay pots and nesting stones made of fresh clay but do an additional favor!
+You can give the little creatures a home in your sunny garden area with upturned clay pots and nesting stones made of fresh clay. do us an additional favor!

-Earworms - by the way, they are the ideal natural pest controller (especially in use against aphids) - feel at home in a filled with straw or wood wool, upside down clay pot, for example, pudelwohl.
+Earwigs - by the way, they are the ideal natural pest controllers (especially when used against aphids) - feel at home in a filled with straw or wood wool, upside down clay pot, for example, pudelwohl.

-And the nesting stones with the small boreholes are especially pleasing to the (larvae of the) wild bees, as they are always warmed and in the hard stone also protected from predators are.
+And the nesting stones with the small drill holes are particularly popular with the (larvae of) wild bees, as they always warmed and in the hard stone also protected from predators are.

 Location: Where is the ideal place for a wildflower corner in the garden?

 Your wildflower meadow or wilderness corner should be not just put on anywhere.
-The location also wants to be chosen carefully.
+The location also needs to be chosen carefully.

-In principle, it is advisable to have a sunny place to choose, because wildflowers love the sun.
-Ideally, it's even a spot in your garden that you can not so often enter or use.
+It is generally advisable to use a sunny place as wildflowers love the sun.
+Ideally, it will even be a spot in your garden that you can not so often enter or use.

 The Soil should be loose, lean, low in nutrients and rather dry.
-Fortunately, the wildflowers are quite unpretentious.
-To create ideal conditions, you can remove the sod and then spread sand there or mix sand and fine gravel into the garden soil.
+Fortunately, wildflowers are quite undemanding.
+To create ideal conditions, you can remove the turf and then spread sand or mix sand and fine gravel into the garden soil.

 Division: how best to structure the wild corner in the garden?

-Now you've learned the definition, the benefits, and plenty of tips for creating a wildflower corner in your garden.
+Now you've learned the definition, the benefits and lots of tips for creating a wildflower corner in your garden.
 But what does the wild corner in practice out?
 What is the best way to divide them?

-Basically, it is first important to know that a Wildflower meadow can not be too big and not too small.
-Because garden animals will come anyway - the size and the offer only decide which animals come.
+First of all, it is important to know that a Wildflower meadow cannot be too big or too small.
+Because garden animals will come either way - the size and the supply only decide which animals come.
 Your project is therefore worthwhile regardless of the size of your garden.
-You can give free rein to your creativity and constantly optimize the corner.
+You can give free rein to your creativity and continue to optimize the corner.

-I've just drawn you a little sketch above where you can see an example layout of a possible wildflower corner.
-You don't have to implement it exactly like that, of course.
+I've just drawn you a little sketch above, where you can see an example layout of a possible wildflower corner.
+Of course, you don't have to do it exactly like this.
 Just use it for inspiration and orientation.

 - Sand area with insect hotel, nesting stones, clay pots and water bowl